eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.8 Non-Qualified Electronic Attestation of Attributes (EAA) Providers

 Non-qualified EAAs can be provided by any (non-qualified) Trust Service Provider.
 While they will be supervised under [eIDAS 2.0], it can be assumed that other legal or contractual frameworks will mostly govern the rules for provision, use and recognition of EAAs.
 Those other frameworks may cover policy areas such as educational credentials, digital payments, although they may also rely on Qualified Electronic Attestation of Attributes Providers.
-For non-qualified EAAs to be used, EAA Providers offer Users a way to request and obtain these EAA.
+For non-qualified EAAs to be used, EAA Providers offer Users a way to request and obtain these EAAs.
 This implies that these non-qualified EAA Providers comply with the Wallet Unit interface specifications.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.

 ### 3.9 Qualified Electronic Signature Remote Creation (QESRC) Providers